wp-plugins/linkedin-lite/readme.txt

 3. To use shared API keys on all sites in the network, now go to Network Admin > Settings > LinkedInLite

+== Screenshots ==

+1. Authorisation of the plugin via LinkedIn
+2. Select the fields you want for your page profile
+3. Network API keys for multisite installations

 == Changelog ==

 = 1.0 =